 The private equity sponsor and the other equity holders generally enter into a shareholders' agreement that gives the sponsor the right to nominate a majority of the company's directors, and includes a voting provision under which all parties to the agreement agree to vote in favour of the sponsor's board nominees.
 Shareholders' agreements also usually contain provisions, such as drag-along rights, that give the sponsor control over exit transactions.

 In consortium transactions, or in a transaction where there are one or more significant minority investors, the shareholders' agreement may include provisions requiring a super-majority vote that gives the minority a veto over certain fundamental transactions, such as financings, significant add-on acquisitions, sales of significant assets and exit transactions.
 In consortium transactions there is often also a desire to place such voting provisions and the provisions relating to the nomination and election of directors in the company charter, which is often more difficult to amend than a shareholders' agreement.

 The percentage of financing typically provided by debt depends on the size of the transaction and how much debt can be obtained under prevailing market conditions.
-The typical level of debt financing now used in a private equity leveraged buyout transaction is substantially lower than was seen before the summer of 2007 and the onset of the credit crisis.
-In addition, terms are substantially less borrower friendly than in previous years.
+While the typical level of debt financing fell at the onset of the credit crisis, the level of debt financing now used in a private equity leveraged buyout transaction is similar to levels before the summer of 2007.

 The fundamental different types of debt financing used in buyout transactions are:

 Subordinated mezzanine financings.